technicat/fugugames/README.md

-# Unity scripts

-Accumulated Unity editor and game scripts I've used over the years, until a couple of years ago, so this is basically an archive.
+Unity editor and game scripts used to make [Fugu Games](http://fugugames.com/) and [HyperBowl](http://hyperbowl.rocks).
-Some scripts may be out of date, and of course the Javascript/Unityscript is obsolete but here if you want rewrite them.

-Available under the open source MIT License.

-Games using these scripts are on [Fugu Games](http://fugugames.com/)
+Not under development, anymore, so this is basically an archive (or trash can) of old scripts, some even still in deprecated Unityscript/Javascript.

+Only the scripts here are available under the MIT License, the projects and assets were from third-parties (Unity Standard Assets, Unity Asset Store...)